Operadic categories as a natural environment for Koszul duality: Markl operads

 where $\varepsilon := {|y|(|a_1| + \cdots + |a_{i-1}|)}$, $s = |S|$ and $t = |T|$. \end{itemize} \end{definition}

 \fl{{\mathfrak l}} \fdl{{\mathfrak D}_{\mathfrak l}}

-\begin{example} Following the terminology of~\cite{getzler-kapranov:CompM98} we call a Markl's operad $M$ in $\Vect$ such that $M(T)$ is for each $T$ a $1$-dimensional vector space a {\em cocycle\/}.
-An important cocycle is the operad ${\sf 1}_\ttO$ such that ${\sf 1}_\ttO(T) := \bfk$ for each $T \in \ttO$, with all structure operations the identities.
-We will call, slightly imprecisely, ${\sf 1}_\ttO$ the {\em terminal\/} $\ttO$-operad since it is the linearization of the terminal $\ttO$-operad in the Cartesian monoidal category of sets.
+\begin{example} A Markl operad $\Markl$ in $\Vect$ such that $\Markl(T)$ is for each $T$ a $1$-dimensional vector space is called a {\em cocycle\/} following the terminology of~\cite{getzler-kapranov:CompM98}.
+An important cocycle is the operad ${\sf 1}_\ttO$ such that ${\sf 1}_\ttO(T) := \bfk$ for each $T \in \ttO$, with all composition laws the identities.
+Slightly imprecisely, we will call ${\sf 1}_\ttO$ the {\em terminal\/} $\ttO$-operad since it is the linearization of the terminal $\ttO$-operad over the Cartesian monoidal category of sets.

 Less trivial cocycles can be constructed as follows.
 We say that a graded vector space~$W$ is {\em invertible\/} if $W\ot W^{-1} \cong \bfk$ for some $W^{-1} \in \Vect$.
 This clearly means that $W$ is an iterated (de)suspension of the ground field $\bfk$.
 Suppose we are given a map $\fl : \pi_0(\ttO) \to \Vect$ that assigns to each $c \in \pi_0(\ttO)$ an invertible graded vector space $\fl(c)$.
 With the notation used in~(\ref{Ben_Ward_in_Prague}) we introduce the cocycle $\fdl$ by